 Moving on in the chapter - When artists are offered and choose to receive accolades such as Order Of The British Empire from the British Establishment and in person from the Royal Family suddenly 'London' is not referred to quite so disparagingly.
 Did well deserving artists refuse or accept these symbols of recognition for their contribution to Art on the grounds that they were Scottish Artists or did they accept them or refuse them on the grounds that they were British Artists or did they accept or refuse them without such qualified grounds?
 I don't t know and I suggest neither does Vic.
 Maybe he should ask them.

 I put it to you that this is a shallow book, useful, as far as I can tell in historical detail about music being made in Scotland up to the current time, but because there is no solid subjective thinking behind it the book it will soon be superseded by the next more up to date book.
 Hence Vic's social media activity to get as many sales in before the sell by date kicks in and another more up to date book is written.
+Will there really be much demand for the book in three years time or so?
+If there is little point in buying it a few years down the road then what is the point in buying it now?
 He is right to glorify music made in Scotland, but if he is to make the kind references to the social landscape of Scotland that he has chosen to do, then I think he has weakened the standing that this book could have enjoyed had that aspect been done in such a way that people like me would not challenge it, unless it is the case that I am alone.

 So let's go back to Vic's book.
 We are told that although the initial impact of punk had subsided, its ferocity and anti authoritarianism still permeated youth culture.
 It must have subsided an awful lot then!
 Lazy writing.
 I thought Vic said that it had been taken over by 'kids' from middle class families and that lowest form of life the art school drop out?

 Yet more John Peel 'recognition' - from England!
 We are entertained with a plug for Finiflex's new album.
 Why?
-Look forward to your PRS cheque next July boys, somehow I think Vic will be playing your tracks every night.
+Look forward to your PRS royalty cheques next July boys, somehow I think Vic will be playing your tracks every night.

 As we progress into chapter eight I find myself having to really concentrate so as to avoid scanning.
 Band after band after band that have, 'against all the odds' succeeded - details about which label they signed to and that they 'went to London' or glory be, sometimes 'didn't go to London' or went to London a bit less - and what event heralded their inevitable demise and what some of them went on to do such as do a radio show.
 I do accept that this is interesting to many readers though.
 Sorry.
 It must be great though if you were or are in one of the bands.
 Then you could look yourself up in the index and see what Vic has written about you, not bother reading the rest of the book, sit back by the fire and contemplate the wisdom of his words, saying to yourself perhaps that you would not have 'put it quite like that', but 'at least I am in the book so it's alright'.
 You will know that you are important.
 How else could you possibly tell?
 Not from your own self respect I suppose, as it is only commercial success that seems, in this book, to be the measure.
 You will know that you are not one of the lowest of the low i.e. the un-named art school drop out.